 Our family court also has discretion to refuse jurisdiction when the party to the initial court action took the child from another state wrongfully, or when Arizona is an inconvenient forum for the custody action.

 To consider modification of a custody order, the family court judge must first establish its jurisdiction over the parties.
-In some circumstances, the court may exercise emergency jurisdiction to protect a child, such as the abandonment of a child in the state.
+In some circumstances, the court may exercise emergency jurisdiction to protect a child, such as the abandonment of a child in Arizona.
 Most cases do not require emergency jurisdictional measures, however.
 More commonly, when the divorce is final and a custody order is in effect the court still has “continuing jurisdiction” over custody.
 That is, the court’s jurisdiction continues throughout the child’s minority or until emancipated, unless some change in circumstances ends that jurisdiction.

 There are at least two circumstances that will terminate the court’s continuing custody jurisdiction under A.R.S. § 25-1032:

 Parenting plans, post decree divorce modifications relating to child custody, and jurisdictional issues can be complex matters, made more so when there are heightened tensions between the parents.
 And as we’ve learned over the years, child custody disputes are typically the most contentious ones.
 The best course of action is to discuss these concerns with your lawyer, and avoid violating any out-of-state court order.